Western Australian Certificate of Education (WACE)

 As a mature-age candidate, you need to sit a minimum of two WACE subjects in the same year and complete the examination at the end of the year.
 You then compete with other students wishing to enter university on the basis of your exam result.
 Your subject choice needs to take into consideration:

 - Unacceptable subject combinations

 - Prerequisite subjects for your intended Curtin course (find a course for information on its prerequisite subjects)

-- The English language requirement must be met in addition to any prerequisite requirements.
+- English language proficiency must be met in addition to any prerequisite requirements.